betaflight/betaflight/docs/Blackbox.md

 ### OpenLog serial data logger
 Enter `set blackbox_device=0` to switch to logging to a serial port (this is the default).

-You then need to let Cleanflight know which of [your serial ports][] you connected the Blackbox to.
-A 115200 baud port is required (such as serial_port_1 on the Naze32, the two-pin Tx/Rx header in the center of the board).
+You then need to let Cleanflight know which of [your serial ports][] you connected the OpenLog to.
+A 115200 baud port is required (such as `serial_port_1` on the Naze32, the two-pin Tx/Rx header in the center of the board).

 For example, use `set serial_port_1_scenario=11` to switch the main serial port to MSP, CLI, Blackbox and GPS Passthrough.
+You can also use the GUI to configure a port for the Blackbox feature on the Ports tab.

 ### Onboard dataflash
 Enter `set blackbox_device=1` to switch to logging to an onboard dataflash chip, if your flight controller has one.